History of Dedham, Massachusetts, 1700–1799: Congress

-Fisher Ames was elected to the First United States Congress, having beaten Samuel Adams for the post.
-In Dedham, 28 men cast ballots on December 18, 1788 and Ames received 20 votes.
-Ames was a member of the Federalist Party.
-James Madison wrote to Thomas Jefferson in 1794 that "Ames is said to owe his success to the votes of negroes and British sailors smuggled under a very lax mode of conducting the election there."
+Fisher Ames, a member of the Federalist Party, was elected to the First United States Congress, beating Samuel Adams for the post.
+In Dedham, 28 men cast ballots and Ames received 20 votes.
+James Madison wrote to Thomas Jefferson that "Ames is said to owe his success to the votes of negroes and British sailors smuggled under a very lax mode of conducting the election there."

-Ames also served in the Second and Third Congresses and as a Federalist to the Fourth Congress.
-He served in Congress from March 4, 1789, to March 3, 1797.
+Ames served in Congress from March 4, 1789, to March 3, 1797.
 During the First Congress, he was chairman of the Committee on Elections.
-In 1796, he was not a candidate for renomination but resumed the practice of law in Dedham.